-(8) Handbills, leaflets and similar materials, except those which are commercial, obscene, or unlawful in character, may be distributed on the campus by regularly enrolled students, members of recognized student organizations or college personnel.))
-(4) Religious groups shall not, under any circumstances, use college facilities as a permanent meeting place.
+(8) Handbills, leaflets and similar materials, except those which are commercial, obscene, or unlawful in character, may be distributed on the campus by regularly enrolled students, members of recognized student organizations or college personnel.)

+(4) Religious groups shall not use college facilities as a permanent meeting place.
 Use may be intermittent only.